 According to data from the American Hospital Association (AHA); 76 percent of hospitals in the U.S. connect with their patients and with private practitioners using video conferencing and other technology.
 There has been a marked increase in the use and implementation of telehealth services in hospitals over the past few years, rising to 76% in 2017.

 The Doctor will Skype you now

-Although telemedicine allows for impressive and complicated tasks such as Tele-Surgery; where a remote doctor performs surgery on a patient in another location using surgical robots, where it really shines is actually in the simpler and more routine tasks that doctors perform.
+Although telemedicine allows for impressive and complicated tasks such as tele-surgery, in which a remote doctor performs surgery on a patient in another location using surgical robots, where it really shines is actually in the simpler and more routine tasks that doctors perform.
 Here are some examples of how telemedicine is making basic healthcare services more accessible to the people who need them:

 - Chronic Health Management Services – Telemedicine has made it possible for doctors and nurses to monitor remote patients’ blood pressure, weight, activity, heart patterns, glucose levels, and other vital signs; and have all of this data wirelessly sent to the doctor assigned to them.

 - Real-Time Diagnosis and Consultation Services – Telemedicine allows remote doctors to diagnose a patient in real-time using video conferencing and telepresence robots, apps, and software.
 This allows both the doctor and the patient to save money by not having to make the trip to the hospital.
 Remote Diagnosis and Consultation also allows patients to be able to interact and consult with doctors outside of the hospital or clinic’s normal hours without the need to make an appointment: even when the hospital or clinic is closed.